GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 Do we need both?

 Yes.
 Marketing drives attention and intent; GTM ensures your whole revenue motion converts that intent predictably.
 Most stalled pipelines come from missing GTM, not weak campaigns.
+We've seen this first-hand across SaaS, cybersecurity, and AI companies — for instance, our work with Clarizen delivered 350% pipeline growth once we aligned their GTM motion.

 How fast can alignment improve results?